winstoncheong/adventofcode/README.md

 Implemented Part 1 the naive way (storing all values) because N=2020.

 Redesigned for Part 2, where N=30,000,000.
-Created a dictionary `last_index` that maps value -> last index of occurence.
+Created a dictionary `last_index` that maps value -> last index of occurrence.
 Still, will likely store ~30,000,00 vals as repetitions may not be so common.

 Was able to get the answer, though slowly, and running may still yield Out of Memory if not enough available.
 Not sure how to further optimize.